Moving From Monolithic To Microservice Architecture: A Case Study

 GrowthHackers is a community of marketers and growth professionals who use modern methods and analytics for business development.
 When they addressed us, they had an in-house team that included a designer and several software developers, and two software products.
 The first one was Community, a social blog based on WordPress and PHP.
 The second one was Projects, a Ruby on Rails-based web product at the earliest stage of its development.

 MobiDev allocated a dedicated team of software developers and QA engineers to join the in-house GrowthHackers team.
 As our mutual efforts progressed, both products gradually exceeded the initial functionality, reliability, and scalability.
-Currently, the entire system is enhanced with a unifying microservice-based architecture, automated testing and deployment.
+Currently, the entire system has undergone transitioning to microservices, as well as enhanced with implemented testing and deployment.
 Therefore, support and maintenance require considerably less effort.
-Frequent product deliveries ensure minimal time to market.
+Frequent and stable product deliveries ensure minimal time to market.

 How did we achieve all this?
 Read the story to find it out in detail!